Noah0217/Noah0217/README.md

 <h2>A little bit about me<h2>

-- 👨‍💻 I'm currently working on side projects./
+- 👨‍💻 I'm currently working on side projects.
 - 🌵 I'm currently learning data structures & algorithms.
 - 📍 Salt Lake City, UT
 - 🥅 My goal is to get a job in software development, and continue learning.